top of page

 Induction Year: 1981

-Bruce Barnes (1909-1990) attended Austin High School and the University of Texas.
-He played on Dr. Penick’s great teams from 1929 to 1931.
-He was the first player ever to win the double Grand Slam—winning both singles and doubles titles of the Southwest Conference each of his three years of varsity competition.
-Barnes won his 3 doubles crowns with three different partners: Berkeley Bell, Earl Taylor and Karl Kamrath.
-He followed that double Grand Slam by winning the national collegiate doubles championship in the summer of 1931 with Kamrath.
+Bruce Barnes (1909–1990), a tennis legend, began his journey in Austin, Texas, where he attended Austin High School and later the University of Texas.
+A standout athlete, Barnes played on Dr. Daniel A. Penick's celebrated teams from 1929 to 1931, during which he achieved an unprecedented feat in collegiate tennis.
+He became the first player ever to win the "Double Grand Slam" by securing both singles and doubles titles in the Southwest Conference during each of his three years of varsity competition.
+Demonstrating remarkable versatility and teamwork, he won his three doubles championships with different partners—Berkeley Bell, Earl Taylor, and Karl Kamrath.

 bottom of page